Thank you to everyone who has spoken with us about their experiences! Our findings are now published in the Journal of Urban Ecology.

 We asked: ‘What lessons have urban ecologists learned from designing their research and completing their fieldwork that are relevant to researchers new to private property?’
 We present 10 common methodological and practical challenges faced by urban ecologists and their solutions.

-We hope that our suggestions will help guide the next generation of urban ecologists to take up this challenges.
+We hope that our suggestions will help guide the next generation of urban ecologists to take up this challenge.